hgamal/midiclock/README.md

 ### Midi Control Change Message

-Any Control Change Code can be used as TAP Tempo selector.
-The device sending the control change message must send 127 as a value.
+Any Control Change control can be used as a TAP Tempo selector.

+It is important to remember that MIDI control messages have 3 bytes.
+The first is the command itself and the MIDI channel, the second containing the subject control to be modified, and the third is the value to be set to that control.

+Midiclock will only obey TAP commands having 127 as a control value.

-A typical TAP tempo Control Change message for Code 80, on the MIDI channel 1, would be:
+A typical TAP command using Control Change messages for control 80 (decimal), on the MIDI channel 1, would be:

 ```
 0xb1 0x50 0x7f